omarzero130/AppiumMobileTask/README.md

 ## Usage

-1. Run appium ( use cmd to run the following command OR use appium server GUI ):
+1. Run appium server ( use cmd to run the following command OR use appium server GUI ):

    ```bash
    Appium